tarantool/doc/sphinx/book/intro.rst

 If the only intent is to use Tarantool as a Lua application server, most of the material in this chapter and in the following chapter (Chapter 4 "Replication") will not be necessary.
-Once again, the detailed instructions about each package in chapter 3 "Database" can be regarded as reference material.
+Once again, the detailed instructions about each module in chapter 3 "Database" can be regarded as reference material.

 Chapter 5 "Configuration reference" and Chapter 6 "Server administration"